 Having a plan for rewards helps dogs learn better.
 This leads to safer and more positive interactions.

-Technique | Description | Benefits |
+| Technique | Description | Benefits |

-Counterconditioning | Pairing negative triggers with positive experiences. | Alters emotional responses, reduces aggression. |
+| Counterconditioning | Pairing negative triggers with positive experiences. | Alters emotional responses, reduces aggression. |

-Positive Reinforcement | Rewarding desired behaviors to encourage repetition. | Promotes desired actions, fosters safer interactions. |
+| Positive Reinforcement | Controlling your dog’s surroundings to minimise triggers. | Promotes desired actions, fosters safer interactions. |

-Environmental Management | Controlling your dog’s surroundings to minimize triggers. | Reduces anxiety and opportunities for aggression. |
+| Environmental Management | Customised strategies, expert insight. | Reduces anxiety and opportunities for aggression. |

-Professional Guidance | Working with trainers to develop a tailored plan. | Customized strategies, expert insight. |
+| Professional Guidance | Working with trainers to develop a tailored plan. | Customized strategies, expert insight. |

 Using these techniques can really help you train your aggressive dog.
 It will improve their social skills and overall happiness.

-Socialization Techniques for Aggressive Dogs
+Socialisation Techniques for Aggressive Dogs

 Creating Positive Associations

 To help an aggressive dog, focus on making good associations.
-Use treats, praise, and affection to reward them for good behavior.
+Use treats, praise, and affection to reward them for good behaviour.
 Since fear and anxiety often cause aggression, it’s important to be calm and slow when introducing new situations.

 Using Obedience Training Classes